Best Topical Finasteride

 Keeps’ primary focus for most of its existence has been hair loss.
 The company has recently waded into the deep waters of sexual wellness, with ED medication, STI testing, and herpes medication entering its lineup.
 But its hair loss treatments have also continued to evolve.
 Since our last time reviewing the company’s catalog, it’s added a topical finasteride foam to complement its gel offering.

 That foam catapulted Keeps to the top of our consideration for sensitive scalps.
-Not only does it use propanediol in place of propylene glycol, but it also adds ingredients designed to help soothe the scalp.
-These ingredients can make a significant difference for anyone even remotely sensitive to topical treatment.
+The biggest difference is that Keeps formulates the foam with propanediol in place of propylene glycol, but it also adds ingredients designed to help soothe the scalp that may decrease the risk of skin irritation.

 There’s a delicate balance between effectively treating hair loss with topicals and causing too much irritation from those very treatments.
 That kind of irritation can actually lead to increased follicle damage and shedding, undermining your efforts entirely.
 This is the suspected issue behind the decrease in efficacy seen with 10% minoxidil solutions, compared to the more common 5%.

 Keeps foam and gel topical finasteride provide a 5% minoxidil concentration and a 0.25% finasteride concentration.
 That technically makes this the weakest product in our guide, but those concentrations are also in line with what we’ve seen in successful studies of either component in isolation.
-And the addition of aloe and green tea extract provides additional soothing and antiinflammatory support if these lower numbers still cause a reaction on your scalp.
+Furthermore, direct comparison studies of the other companies’ concentrations have not been done, so there is no guarantee that higher concentration will yield higher results in those other products.
+And the addition of aloe and green tea extract may provide additional soothing and antiinflammatory support if these lower numbers still cause a reaction on your scalp.

 That said, it’s still worth considering the slightly stronger formulations from others if you know you have particularly robust skin, as Hims and Roman offer stronger formulas with better smells and additional active ingredients.